sepp2k/TeSSLa-mirror/README.md

 - Interpreter:                               Sub-folder `interpreter/`         Interactive Shell for evaluation of TeSSLa specifications
 - [Compiler](tessla-compiler/README.md):     Sub-folder `tessla-compiler/`     Efficient compilation of TeSSLa Core to a Scala monitor
 - [Doc](docs/README.md):                     Sub-folder `docs/`                Generation of documentation from comments in a TeSSLa specification (Tessladoc)
+- [Instrumenter](instrumenter/README.md):    Sub-folder `instrumenter/`        Instrumentation of C code to generate traces for a TeSSLa specification (linux-amd64 only)

 The code for the common Command line interface is located in `src/`